tom192180/ReproducibleProject_housegan_Group41/README.md

 Step 5: Change the path in main.py to the path of the folder containing train_data.npy.

-Step 6: Run the following codes
+Step 6: Run the following command
 * python main.py --n_epochs 20

 # Citation